 Examples of fishbone diagram templates

-The 4S approach is a favorite for teams that want to create a fishbone diagram to help solve challenges in service industries.
-It starts with the following categories:
+The 4S approach is a favorite for service industry teams that want to create a fishbone diagram to solve challenges by pinpointing potential causes.
+It’s also helpful in identifying a manufacturing plant’s internal processes.
+The 4S fishbone template starts with the following categories:

 - Surroundings: Inputs related to locations and environments